-Nonetheless, we want to provide some useful links that may help you better understand laws and regulations in New Orleans.
-This list is not exhaustive, but it should give you a good start in understanding your local laws.
-If you have questions, contact the Short Term Rental Administration or other city agencies directly, or consult a local lawyer or tax professional.
+Nonetheless, we want to provide resources that may help you better understand the laws and regulations in New Orleans.
+This list is not exhaustive, but it may give you a good start in understanding your local laws.
+If you have questions, you can visit the City of New Orleans Short-Term Rental Administration, contact the STR Administrator directly at email@example.com or consult a local lawyer or tax professional.

 Short-term rental regulations

 Hosts in New Orleans who wish to operate a Short-Term Rental in any district not zoned Commercial, are required to obtain a Non-Commercial STR (NSTR) license to operate legally after August 31, 2023.
 See full ordinances available here and here.

 All existing Residential Short-Term Rental (RSTR) and Interim (ISTR) permits will expire on August 31, 2023.
 To comply with current regulations, RSTR and ISTR Hosts should close their calendars after this date if they are unsuccessful in obtaining an NSTR permit.